Mayfieldmel/Horiseon-Accessibility-Refactor/README.md

 ## The Website

 The Horiseon website offers a brief overview of what the company offers: Search Engine Optimization, Online Reputation Management, and Social Media Marketing.
 The page also provides of a brief desciption of the tools they use to achieve these objectives: Lead Generation, Brand Awareness, and Cost Management.
+The website meets accessibility standards, including image elements with descriptive alt attributes and semantic elements and headings following a logical sequential structure.

 ## Tools